 The Secondary Education minor is designed for majors in content subject areas, such as mathematics, science, English or other language, and history/social science, which are typically taught in secondary (grades 6-12) schools.
 The Secondary Education minor must be enrolled in a major OUTSIDE of Integrated Educational Studies (IES).

-Science, Technology, Engineering, Mathematics (STEM) - Open only to IES majors
+Science, Technology, Engineering, Mathematics (STEM) - Open to all majors, except those in Schmid College

 The STEM (Science, Technology, Engineering, Mathematics) Education minor prepares the candidate with a breadth of STEM courses in order to prepare for future careers in education and related STEM fields.
 Admission to the minor requires approval from the Integrated Education Studies STEM Education advisor.